kamarov-therussiantank/TankTrouble---Tank-Randomizer-1.3-/README.md

 ****
 `Features:`

-- **Resurrected Graphics:** Immerse yourself in the nostalgia of the past with meticulously restored classic graphics.
+- **Matte Versions of Paints:** Who said that we will never get matte paints ever again?
+I don't think so!
+Feel the nostalgia once again with matte paints equipped on your tanks.

 More features are coming soon!!!
 ****